rhizome/memoryclock/README.md

 # memoryclock

 A simple clock with extra information for the cognitively impaired and others who want to know where they are in the day at a glance.
-Designed to be compatible with every old tablet in existence as long as it can run JavaScript.
+Designed to be compatible with every old tablet or device with a web browser as long as it can run JavaScript.

 Memoryclock is a single HTML file without any dependencies and does not require an internet connection.
 It uses the device's clock.